mqtt-tools/mqttwarn/README.md

  }
 ```

-or the following payload will download an image from an http service.
+or the following payload will download an image from an HTTP/s service.
 This must be accessible to the mqttwarn service.
 ```json
  {
     "message": "text message to post",